 Shortcomings of Endpoint Security in Securing Business Email

-- by Brittany Day
+- by Justice Levine

-The tide is turning away from relying on endpoint protection alone, as businesses are quickly recognizing that protection that works at the client level on devices such as laptops, desktops and mobile devices is limited in its ability to safeguard users and key assets against phishing, ransomware and other dangerous threats.
-Despite the widespread use of endpoint protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.
+Businesses now recognize that email protection that works at the client level on devices like laptops, desktops, and mobile devices is limited in safeguarding users and critical assets against phishing, ransomware, and other dangerous threats.
+Despite the widespread use of endpoint threat protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.

 The Modern Email Threat Landscape is Dynamic and Complex

-Cyberattacks and breaches are becoming increasingly prevalent and challenging to stop, and no organization can afford the data theft, downtime, recovery costs and reputational harm that follow a successful attack.
-Over 60% of businesses are forced to close permanently within six months of experiencing a cyberattack.
+Cyberattacks and email security breaches are becoming increasingly prevalent and challenging to stop, and no organization can afford the data loss and theft, downtime, recovery costs, and reputational harm that follow a successful attack.
+Over 60% of small businesses are forced to close permanently within six months of experiencing a cyberattack.

-Critical security gaps leave corporate networks, cloud-based services and sensitive data susceptible to attack.
+Critical security gaps leave corporate networks, cloud-based services, and sensitive data susceptible to attack.

 There are no preventative safeguards against human error.